bkoelman/ResharperCodeContractNullability/README.md

 Instead of adding the JetBrains package, you can [put the annotation definitions directly in your source code](https://www.jetbrains.com/resharper/help/Code_Analysis__Annotations_in_Source_Code.html).
 In that case, it's recommended to set the `conditional` option checked.

+To make analysis work over multiple projects in your solution, define the `JETBRAINS_ANNOTATIONS` conditional compilation symbol in your project properties.

 ![Analyzer in action](https://github.com/bkoelman/ResharperCodeContractNullability/blob/gh-pages/images/analyzer-in-action.png)